malayjoshi13/GSoC2022_OligoFinder/README.md

 - `RawText` - stores `textpresso.py` and `get_paper_content.py` files that extract content from research papers present in Wormbase database corresponding to their id mentioned in `paper_ids` parameter of `configure.py` file and returns a pair of paperid-sentence.

+### Part 3 - RegEx rules to extract sequences that follow structure of Oligonucleotides

+- `bw_brackets.py` - contain RegEx rule that extracts Oligonucleotide sequence if present inside brackets.
+Input: insert(TGAGACGTCAACAATATGG)hg, Output: TGAGACGTCAACAATATGG.

+- `check_alpha_num_specialchk.py` - contain three RegEx rule:
+  - `has_acgt` - this RegEx rule checks if input word follows structure of an Oligonucleotide or not.
+If input word contains only alphabetic characters like A,a,C,c,G,g,T and T, then that word follows structure of an Oligonucleotide, otherwise not.
+Input1: TGAGACGTCAACAATATGG, Output1: TGAGACGTCAACAATATGG and Input2: TXxvFDECAAOpJHTGG, Outpu2: None.
+  -  `has_35` - this RegEx rule checks if input word follows structure of an Oligonucleotide or not.
+If input word contains only numeric characters like 3 and 5, or don't has any numeric characters at all, then that word follows structure of an Oligonucleotide, otherwise not.
+Input1: 3'-TGAGACGTCAACAATATGG-5', Output1: 3'-TGAGACGTCAACAATATGG-5' and Input2: TGAGACGTCAACAATATGG, Outpu2: TGAGACGTCAACAATATGG and Input3: 3'-TGAGA2CGT3CAACAATATG675G-5', Output3: None.
+  -  `remove_special_characters` - except alphabetic characters ranging from A to Z and a to z, remove every other character from the input word like numeric values (3,5,etc), special characters (,./?"':}{][, etc) and extra spacings.

 ## 5) Usage